Google Cloud Keys

 Scheduling Destruction of a Key Version

 With CCKM, you can schedule destruction of a Google Cloud key version.
-The version will be destroyed from CCKM in the configured soft-delete wait time, after you schedule the destruction.
+The version will be destroyed from GCP after the configured soft-delete wait time.
 However, you can cancel the schedule destruction before the scheduled destruction time.

 Caution

-When a key version is destroyed from CCKM, the version is immediately disabled, and cannot be recovered.
+When a key version is destroyed from GCP, the version is immediately disabled.
 Any data encrypted or signed by the version cannot decrypted or verified.
+However, the destroyed key can be recovered using the post /v1/cckm/google/keys/{id}/versions/{versionID}/re-import

 To schedule destruction of a key version: